-Table 37 Significance assessment in the draft listing of the Macdonaldtown stormwater channel
+Significance assessment in the draft listing of the Macdonaldtown stormwater channel Table 37

-Significance Asses sment Criterion a (historical) Built in approximately 1904, Macdonaldtown stormwater channel, together with the other open stormwater channels draining into Alexandra Canal, represents a period of major improvement to the public infrastructure in the Alexandria area at the turn of the century from 1890s to the 1930s.
+Cignificance Acces nmont.
+Criterion a (historical) Built in approximately 1904, Macdonaldtown stormwater channel, together with the other open stormwater channels draining into Alexandra Canal, represents a period of major improvement to the public infrastructure in the Alexandria area at the turn of the century from 1890s to the 1930s.
 It forms one of a group of the earliest purpose-built stormwater drains constructed in Sydney following the 1890 direction of the secretary for Public Works to build a stormwater system separate to the sewer.
 The construction of this channel represents significant government initiatives to alleviate the City's severe public health problems, to control floods and support the development of industry in the area during the early twentieth century.
 Through its proximity to the major industrial centre of southern Sydney, the channel demonstrates the important role of natural and constructed waterways in the history of Sydney's industrial development.
 The channel records the catchment of the former natural creek and swamp-lands which initially attracted noxious industries to the area, such as wool washing, tanneries, boiling down works and market gardens.
 The construction of the channel system provides evidence of the draining of the former swamp-lands and the dramatic changes this brought for the development of the area, in particular by opening up large tracts of land for secondary industry.
-The extent and scale of this and other stormwater Channels in Alexandria reflects the history of major floods in this area.
-They demonstrate Sydney's flood management engineering built infrastructure, the channel forms part of one of the largest known collections of industrial and warehouse buildings in Australia, which records City of Sydney's past as one of only two historic industrial heartlands in Australia.
-This collection provides evidence of the largest industrial ecties in the South Pacific.
-Criterion b (associative) The construction of this channel is associated [with] the NSW Public Works Department.
+The extent and scale of this and other stormwater channels in Alexandria reflects the history of major floods in this area.
+They demonstrate Sydney's flood management engineering during the late nineteenth and early twentieth century to control this natural phenomenon.
+As supporting built infrastructure, the channel forms part of one of the largest known collections of industrial and warehouse buildings in Australia, which records City of Sydney's past as one of only two historic industrial heartlands in hustralia.
+This collection provides evidence of Australia's twentieth century transformation through industrialisation when Sydney became on Criterion b (associative) The construction of this channel is associated [with] the NSW Public Works Department.
 Criterion c (aesthetic) Aesthetically, the open brick and concrete stormwater channel running through the urban landscape and parkland contributes to the distinctive character of the area derived from its low-lying topography and industrial history when Sydney Park was once large clay pits for major brickworks.
 Technically, the channel demonstrates flood management engineering of the early twentieth century.
 Criterion d (social) Social significance requires further study to ascertain the value of this channel to communities.
 Criterion e (technical/research) No assessment provided.
 Criterion f (rare) The channel forms one of a group of the earliest purpose-built stormwater drains constructed in Sydney following the 1890 direction of the secretary for Public Works to build a stormwater system separate to the sewer.
 Criterion g (representative) The structure represents an example of an open stormwater channel from the early twentieth century.